Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Multiple-Subspace Pursuit via the CTRL Framework

-The proof of this theorem uses \Cref{thm:ctrl_sg}; proofs of both are left to \Cref{sec:proofs}.
+The proof of this theorem requires \Cref{thm:ctrl_sg}, and is deferred to \Cref{sec:proofs} for brevity.
 Once in the framework of \Cref{thm:ctrl_sg}, the main difficulty is the characterization of the maximizers of \(f \mapsto \Delta R(f(\X) \mid \bPi)\).
-This function is non-convex and challenging to analyze; we characterize it by carefully applying inequalities on the singular values of the representation matrices.
+This function is non-convex and challenging to analyze; we proceed by carefully applying inequalities on the singular values of the representation matrices.

 As the theorem indicates, the earlier check-list of desired quantitative properties can be achieved by CTRL-MSP.
 That is, CTRL-MSP provably learns injective and discriminative representations of multiple-subspace structure.